Mail: [email protected]

 Everything you need to know about NexoPOS.

-If you plan to extend NexoPOS 4.x with modules, then you consider interacting with the database.
-But unless you plan to use the existing database, you'll need to create your tables or maybe adding new columns to existing tables.
+If you plan to extend NexoPOS with modules, then you might consider interacting with the database.
+But unless you plan to use the existing database, you'll need to create your tables or maybe add new columns to existing tables.
 This guide will describe how you can create migrations for your module.

-Note that once a migration has been executed, it cannot be executed again unless the record for that migration is deleted from the database.
+Note that once a migration has been executed, it cannot be executed again unless NexoPOS loses track of that migration.
+This can be made using the migration forget command.

 Migrations are stored within the folder "Migrations" of your module.
 Unlike Laravel migrations, PSR-4 applies to these files, and then, the class name much matches the file name.
 You're not forced to create migration manually as you can use the command that will be shared below.

-The best technique is to provide a unique name for each of your migration even if the task is performed on the same table.
+The best technique is to provide a unique name for each of your migrations even if the task is performed on the same table.

 Usually, migrations that update existing tables should start with "Update", ie: "UpdateBookingTableMarch10" or "UpdateBookingTablePriceColumn", either way, you need to make sure the name is unique as you might need to create another migration for that table in the future.